artkonekt/gears/docs/custom-backend.md

 To replace the backend the following steps are required:

 1. Writing the custom backend class (has to implement the `Backend` interface).
-2. Set the fully qualified classname in the config under the `gears.driver` value.
+2. Set the fully qualified classname in the config* under the `gears.driver` value.

+> *See the [Configuration](configuration.md) section for more details.

 ## Custom Backend Example